Today's Articles

 On this date in 1854, the U.S. Congress passed the Kansas-Nebraska Act that allowed voting residents (meaning primarily white-American males) in the territories of Kansas and Nebraska to decide whether to allow slavery within their borders.

-The Act repealled the Missouri Compromise of 1820, which prohibited slavery north of latitude 36°30´.
+The Act repealed the Missouri Compromise of 1820, which prohibited slavery north of latitude 36°30´.
 The Kansas-Nebraska Act angered many in the North who considered the Missouri Compromise a long-standing binding agreement.
 Still, it was strongly supported in the pro-slavery South.
 After the Kansas-Nebraska Act was passed, pro-slavery and anti-slavery supporters rushed in to settle Kansas to affect the outcome of the first election held after the law went into effect.

 Pro-slavery settlers carried the election but were charged with fraud by anti-slavery settlers, who did not accept the results.
 The anti-slavery settlers held another election, but pro-slavery settlers refused to vote.
 This resulted in the establishment of two opposing legislatures within the Kansas territory.
-Violence soon erupted, with the anti-slavery forces led by John Brown.
+Violence soon erupted with the anti-slavery forces led by John Brown.

-The territory earned the nickname "bleeding Kansas" as the death toll rose.
+The territory earned the nickname 'Bleeding Kansas' as the death toll rose.
 President Franklin Pierce, in support of the pro-slavery settlers, sent in Federal troops to stop the violence and disperse the anti-slavery legislature.
 Another election was called.
 Once again, pro-slavery supporters won, and once again, they were charged with election fraud.
 As a result, Congress did not recognize the constitution adopted by the pro-slavery supporters, and Kansas was not allowed to become a state.

 Eventually, however, anti-slavery settlers outnumbered pro-slavery settlers, and a new constitution was drawn up.
 On January 29, 1861, just before the start of the American Civil War, Kansas was admitted to the Union as a free state.